NoBlackBoxes/LastBlackBox/boxes/audio/signal-processing/python/generation/README.md

-# Audio : Signal Generation
+# Audio : Signal Processing : Python : Generation
 Here we learn about sound by generating audio signals in code, listening to them, and visualizing their spectra/spectrograms.

 ## Requirements